GabeScott/standard-works-vault/General Conference/1971 April - Love of God.md

 # Love of God

-*By Bernard P. Brockbank - Assistant to the Council of the Twelve*
+By Elder Bernard P. Brockbank - *Assistant to the Council of the Twelve*

 *Given in the April session of the 1971 General Conference*